warofexodus89/fabula_ultima_csb/README.md

 https://github.com/warofexodus89/fabula_ultima_csb/assets/4443200/42decde1-3fa2-434d-9e7c-3d7cf4e98a4b

+Press F5 to refresh your Foundry so that it will load your CSS file.
+It's good to note that you have to trigger a refresh everytime you make changes to your CSS file (especially when you start tempering with the CSS) for the changes to show.

 ...And with that you are done!
 Feel free to check out the [wiki](https://github.com/warofexodus89/fabula_ultima_csb/wiki) if you want to learn more on how to use and customize the sheet!